 J2EE stands for Java 2 Platform Enterprise Edition.
-It is an open and standard-based platform for development, deployment, and management of multi-tier, web-enabled, component based and server centric enterprise applications.
+It is an open and standards-based platform for development, deployment, and management of multi-tier, web-enabled, component-based and server-centric enterprise applications.

-There are several Application programming interfaces comprised with J2EE for a build such systems.
+There are several Application programming interfaces comprised of J2EE for building such systems.

 This document focuses on the understanding of J2EE concepts, theories, and some common coding techniques.

 These J2EE questions are useful for experienced professionals as well.

 Here we go.

 Q #1) What are the components of J2EE applications?

 - Web tier components: Run-on the J2EE server.